milagrant/World-Music/README.md

 ### Data Set Analysis
 Our analysis of the data set used in this project can be found in *all_metadata.xlsx*.
+*instrument_ratio.xlsx* holds further analysis of the instruments used in the data set.

 ### Reproducing results